 I think Maangchi is adorable and I love to watch her YouTube videos.
 The New York Times called Maangchi “YouTube’s Korean Julia Child” and she has a cookbook too, Maangchi’s Real Korean Cooking: Authentic Dishes for the Home Cook.
 If you want a straightforward Maangchi video, start with Korean vegetable pancakes and Maangchi will guide you.

-The first Korean-style vegetable pancakes at our house came courtesy of Blue Apron and I am sure they weren’t authentic.
+The first Korean-style vegetable pancakes at our house came courtesy of Blue Apron.
+Some of the ingredients didn’t seem traditional.
 The ingredients included an egg for the pancake batter and club soda instead of water.
 But the pancakes were a little more substantial with the egg, and we found that vegetable pancakes are great for making vegetables, cooked or uncooked, into a delicious and healthy meal.

 When we signed up for a Community Supported Agriculture (CSA) farm share from Wild Hope Farm, we were amazed at our bounty.
 We used Wild Hope turnips and purple kohlrabi, both stem and leaves, in these pancakes.

 Note: if your raw vegetables are crunchy or tough, cut them up and roast in the oven at 475°F for 20 minutes before mixing them into the pancake.
 Sweet potato, kohlrabi, carrots, and turnips would all benefit from precooking (though Maangchi doesn’t precook her sweet potato).
 You could also sauté a cup or so of coarsely chopped greens (they wilt and then you have 1/4 cup of greens) and add them too.